 Learn int, char, float, double basic data types, how to declare the basic data types, how to use the data types in your c program for different projects and applications.
+Subscribe here to enable complete access to all technical articles, online tests and projects.

 A variable occupies some space in memory.
 The data type that is assigned to a variable determines how many bytes of space it will occupy in memory, the range of values that can be stored within that memory space and the set of operations that can be applied to the variable.